-Welcome to the Fuld Institute for EBP Community Core!
+Welcome to the Fuld National Institute for EBP Community Core!

 We assist the public in how to use evidence for health and wellness decisions.